Commentary: Budget 2017 and the carbon tax lays the groundwork for climate leadership

 Singapore is what we have called ourselves “alternative energy disadvantaged”.
 Put simply, we import just about all of our energy needs and have little option in non-fossil fuel alternatives.
 To reduce greenhouse gas (GHG) emissions, this resource-limited city state has simply had to use what it needs as efficiently as it can; in other words, it has to be energy efficient.

-This is precisely why in its international commitment enshrined in the Paris Agreement, Singapore’s efforts were primarily spelt out as a function of efficiency in reducing our emissions intensity, or greenhouse gas emissions (GHG) per dollar GDP.
+This is precisely why in its international commitment enshrined in the Paris Agreement, Singapore’s efforts were primarily spelt out as a function of efficiency in reducing our emissions intensity, or GHG emissions per dollar GDP.
 By 2030, Singapore has committed to reducing emissions intensity by 36 per cent from 2005 levels.

 Simply improving on energy efficiency, however, was never going to be enough.
 Prime Minister Lee Hsien Loong said as much in 2010: “… You must price the carbon.
 That is a fact you cannot run away from.
 And the energy prices when you tax the carbon will take into account not just the price of extracting and producing the fuel or the electricity, but also the social cost of the carbon emissions.”